 You benefit if you stop smoking no matter your age or physical condition.

 Would you change your habit, possibly stop smoking?
 Of course you would.
 All you need to do is quit smoking.
 I know you are thinking that's easy for me to say but much harder for you to do.

 You need to know that you benefit from stop smoking no matter your age or physical condition.
 Also I am here to give you all the available tools to help you make this change, especially if you are smoking and high blood pressure is diagnosis.

 Here you will discover the effects of smoking if you have high blood pressure and ways you can quit.

-Smoking is hazardous for your blood vessels, as continuous smoking makes your blood vessels harden which causes blood flow difficulty and so triggers high blood pressure.
+Smoking and high blood pressure are hazardous for your blood vessels, as continuous smoking makes your blood vessels harden which causes blood flow difficulty and so triggers hypertension.

 a colorless, poisonous chemical that is used to kill insect, is present